250 Pleasant Street

 Choices also offers aftercare programs to ensure that its clients achieve positive outcomes both in the short and in the long term.
 Lastly, Choices accepts private pay, private insurance, military insurance, sliding fee scale, access to recovery (atr) voucher, state welfare or child and family services funds and others as forms of payment.

-Avenues Recovery Extended Care has been providing recovery treatment and rehabilitation services to the residents of Concord, NH. and those living within the surrounding communities.
+Avenues Recovery Extended Care has been providing recovery treatment and rehabilitation services to the residents of Concord, New Hampshire and those living within the surrounding communities.
 Today, Avenues Recovery Extended Care offers services like motivational interviewing, rational emotive behavioral therapy, anger management, matrix model, behavior modification, trauma-related counseling and others in line with its philosophy of following rehabilitation treatments that work best to help addicts achieve recovery.

 This addiction treatment center also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - short term drug addiction treatment, inpatient treatment programs, outpatient counseling, long term drug and alcohol rehabs, detox centers and others.